hbrobotics/ros_arduino_bridge/README.md

 Compile the changes and upload to your controller.

-Next, edit your my\_arduino_params.yaml file and set the use\_base\_controller parameter to False.
+Next, edit your my\_arduino_params.yaml file and make sure the use\_base\_controller parameter is set to False.
 That's all there is to it.